jym272/ticketing/k8s/overlay/skaffold/README.md

 **Skaffold** doesn't support multiple nodes, the profile `minikube` can be used to develop locally with skaffold.

+The horizontal pod autoscaler is disabled in the `k8s/overlay/skaffold/kustomization.yaml` file.

 Once the local cluster is initialized, the development environment can be initialized with:
 ```bash
 skaffold dev --profile local